harcokuppens/CourseGradingWithDOMjudge/TestDomjudge.md

 ## Step 6: create contest and team category for a course part

 The course will be given in different parts, where each part arranges the students differently over the teams.
-Each part has a different teams configuration.
-The first gets number 1, the second 2 , etc...
-For this test we use number 9999, to make it clear it is an test.
+Each part has a different teams' configuration.
+The first gets number 1, the second 2, etc...
+For this test we use number 9001, to make it clear it is a test.
+We later also have 9002 for the test for the second course part.

 ```
-COURSEPART_NUMBER=9999
+COURSEPART_NUMBER=9001
 ```

-Step by step instructions to setup course part:
+Step-by-step instructions to set up course part:

 1. Create data folder per course part

-        COURSEPART_NUMBER=9999
+        cd "$WORKDIR"
+        COURSEPART_NUMBER=9001
         mkdir part${COURSEPART_NUMBER}
         cd part${COURSEPART_NUMBER}

-    It is a good practice to store the files to setup users and teams in a separate folder per coursepart eg. `part${COURSEPART_NUMBER}`.
-Then we have all user and team data for all courseparts nicely stored on disk as backup.
+    It is a good practice to store the files to set up users and teams in a separate folder per course part e.g. `part${COURSEPART_NUMBER}`.
+Then we have all user and team data for all course parts nicely stored on disk as backup.

-2. First add the `Team Category` named `part9999-teams-config` which we can use for the first course part
+2. First add the `Team Category` named `part9001-teams-config` which we can use for the first course part

         click on 'DOMjudge' in top right corner, to get 'DOMjudge Jury interface' click on 'Team Categories'
         click on 'Add new category' button
-        in 'Name' box enter text "part9999-teams-config"
+        in 'Name' box enter text "part9001-teams-config"
         and set 'Visible' radio button to "No"
         note: self-registration is by default 'No'
         click on 'Save' button at bottom of window

 3. Then create a different contest for each course part.
-We take as coursename 'testcourse', but you can use any coursename here.
+We take as course name 'testcourse', but you can use any course name here.

          click on 'DOMjudge' in top right corner, to get 'DOMjudge Jury interface' click on 'Contests'
          click on 'Add new contest' button
-           in 'External ID', 'Shortname' and 'Name' boxes enter 'testcourse-part-1' select value in "Activate time" and
+           in 'External ID', 'Shortname' and 'Name' boxes enter 'testcourse-part-9001' select value in "Activate time" and
            paste it into "Start time" and "End time" fields.
            In the "End time" field increase the date by 1 year.